-Cindy serves as Chair of the Advertising, Marketing & Trademark Group where she actively partners with business clients, working to develop and protect their trademarks, copyrights and other rights.
+Cindy serves as Chair of the Advertising, Marketing & Trademark Group where she actively partners with clients to develop, protect and enforce their trademarks, copyrights and other rights.

 On the enforcement side, Cindy regularly appears in the Trademark Trial and Appeal Board (TTAB) and federal courts around the country.
 She has been lead counsel in trademark and copyright infringement cases, contract disputes, unfair competition claims and construction arbitration cases.
 She has argued appeals in the United States Court of Appeals for the Sixth and Eighth Circuits, and appeared in federal courts in Arkansas, California, Iowa, Louisiana, Minnesota, Ohio, Pennsylvania, South Carolina, South Dakota, and Wisconsin.

 Cindy has held a number of leadership positions in the firm, including previously serving as Chair of the firm’s Pro Bono Committee and the firm’s Associate Development Committee.

 In addition to her practice, Cindy is active in the Twin Cities pro bono community.
 She has served on the Board for the Fund for Legal Aid, the Children’s Law Center Board and is past President of the Boards of Volunteer Lawyers Network and the Legal Aid Society of Minneapolis.

 IP Litigation/Business Litigation